Importing necessary libraries from playwright.sync_api import sync_playwright # Function to take a screenshot using Playwright def take_screenshot(url, path): # Start Playwright and launch browser with sync_playwright() as p: browser = p.chromium.launch() page = browser.new_page() # Navigate to the

-Ensure that the browser environment is correctly configured for screenshots, including viewport settings that match the desired capture size.
+Ensure your browser is set up correctly for screenshots, including adjusting the viewport to match the desired capture size.

 Use the `full_page=True` parameter in the `page.screenshot()` method to capture the entire length of the page, which is useful for pages with scrolling.